ActiveMath/TRLEScriptModern/README.md

 ## Notes regarding compiling the source code of this program
 When compiling with the GNU GCC compiler, the following compiler option may have to be specified: `-U__STRICT_ANSI__`

+## Disclaimer
+This tool was not made and is not supported by Core Design Ltd, EIDOS Interactive and Square Enix.